StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

 #### Agent V2 is refusing to start

 The first thing the Agent V2 does on startup is to load `stackstate.yaml` and decrypt any secrets in it.
 This is done before setting up the logging.
-This means that on platforms like Windows, errors occurring when loading `stackstate.yaml` are not written in the logs, but on `stderr`.
+This means that on platforms like Windows, errors occurring when loading `stackstate.yaml` aren't written in the logs, but on `stderr`.
 This can occur when the executable given to the Agent for secrets returns an error.

 If you have secrets in `stackstate.yaml` and the Agent refuses to start: